kennyfraser/wp-sync-test/_pages/configuration-parameters-1-6.md

 superuser_password

-:   This parameter specifies the Admin password.
+:   This parameter specifies the hashed superuser password.
 This password is required for using DCOS.
 For example:

-        superuser_password: foobar123
+            superuser_password: $6$rounds=656000$v55tdnlMGNoSEgYH$1JAznj58MR.Bft2wd05KviSUUfZe45nsYsjlEl84w34pp48A9U2GoKzlycm3g6MBmg4cQW9k7iY4tpZdkWy9t1

 superuser_username

-:   This parameter specifies the Admin username.
+:   This parameter specifies the superuser username.
 This username is required for using DCOS.
 For example:

         superuser_username: admin